bramley/phplist-plugin-autoresponder/README.md

 ## Version history ##

     version         Description
-    3.1.0+20181222  Display autoresponders whose message has been deleted 3.0.7+20181122  Correct conversion of delay period into minutes 3.0.6+20180714  Added missing call to parent activate() method
+    3.2.0+20190405  Add reset function to aid testing an autoresponder 3.1.0+20181222  Display autoresponders whose message has been deleted 3.0.7+20181122  Correct conversion of delay period into minutes 3.0.6+20180714  Added missing call to parent activate() method